iocafe/iocafe-doc/source/security/network-topology/210221-network-topology-connection-forwarding.rst

 ========================================
 The network topology of distributed system is closely related to security:

-* All data is TLS Data.
+* Only TLS connections.
-* Client (IO device, user interface, etc) identify a service by server certiticate.
-Trust on server can be explicitely configured: User interface may have multiple roots of trusts.
-Or trust can be establised automatically when an IO device connects to a server for very first time.
+* Client (IO device, user interface, etc) identifies a service by server certiticate.
+* Client's trust on a service can be explicitely configured: For example user interface may have multiple roots of trusts.
+Or trust can be establised automatically when an IO device connects to a service the very first time.
-* Client IO devices are identified by device ID and secret, or by user name and password.
+* Service identifies clients by device ID and secret (like "candy1.cafenet", or by user name and password.
 * We need to keep IO device networks of separate people strictly apart.
 Even we would use the same cloud server to access data from two IO device networks, data can newer be passed from one IO device network to another.
+* Password or secrets are never stored outside the device itself as clear text, but as cryprographic has.
+Altough these may be transferred over secure connection once the other end has been identified.

 .. figure:: pics/210221-connection-forwarding.png